 How to Order Vardenafil Tablets

 Trusted Treatments is an online clinic that offers patients in Great Britain the opportunity to complete a consultation online or via a video call with a doctor.
 If you have any concerns or are unsure about the treatment that you need, you must speak to your GP or arrange for a video consultation with a clinician at TrustedTreatments.com so that your concerns can be discussed, recommendations made, and appropriate action taken.
 Trusted Treatments supplements NHS services, working alongside NHS doctors, and is not a substitute for standard healthcare.
-If your GP limits the number of vardenafil tablets that you can be supplied via an NHS prescription, Trusted Treatments may be able to help by supplying an increased quantity as long as it is safe to do so.
+If your GP limits the number of vardenafil tablets that you can be supplied via an NHS prescription, Trusted Treatments is an online doctor service that may be able to help by supplying an increased quantity as long as it is safe to do so.
 You must never take more than one vardenafil tablet each day unless on the advice of a medical doctor.

 Buy vardenafil tablets today by completing an online consultation.
 Our doctor and other prescribers review the information provided quickly.
 If suitable, a prescription will be sent to the pharmacy that partners with Trusted Treatments, and you will receive delivery of your medicine promptly.
 Delivery is discrete and you have the choice of either using Royal Mail or DPD.
 All medicines supplied are from a pharmacy registered with the GPhC providing genuine UK sourced treatments.